Hrishik31/Hrishik_VSD-Tapeout-Program_1/Day 4/README.md

 ---

 > **Important Note:** Always validate your designs through multiple simulation phases and carefully review synthesis reports to ensure reliable hardware implementation.
+---
+*"The path of the righteous designer is beset by timing violations and poor optimization."*